rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Consider 2 cornerstones of scientific experiments: reproducibility and properly randomized sufficiently large observation samples, and restrict our attention to automated testing.
 FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
 Clearly FP has a lot going on for it if you look at it from the empirical angle.

-Why did we settle on using the empirical method in science?
-We do empirical not because we want to but because we have to.
-Empirical is the only way to study the unruly real world.
-Why did we settle on using the empirical method in programming?
-IMO, there are 2 reasons: nondeterminism and code complexity.
 Whatever your opinion about FP vs code complexity is, you have to agree that FP is about controlling nondeterminism.
 Functional programming tries to separate out the predictable deterministic part (pure functions) and limit (even stratify) the unruly effectful parts.
-Functional programming tries to reduce the need for empirical the same way a proper empirical reduces variability.
+Functional programming handling of nondeterminism is analogous to empirical study designs trying to control variance.
 I think that this is why FP seems so empirically-friendly.

 Haskell is sometimes called _the best imperative PL_[^best_imperative].
 I propose that _FP could become the best empirical programming method_ (yeah, could I be a little biased).
 However, it is "could become" rather than "is".
 Empirical process benefits from good observability, e.g. decent debuggers, stack traces, rich amount of error information...
-This is an area where FP could improve in general (and Haskell could improve in particular)[^logger].
+This is an area where FP could improve in general (Haskell in particular)[^logger].

 [^best_imperative]: "Haskell is the world’s finest imperative programming language" famous quote, probably originated in this paper [_add_blank_target Simon Peyton Jones on Tackling the Awkward Squad](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/07/mark.pdf?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Fsimonpj%2Fpapers%2Fmarktoberdorf%2Fmark.pdf)

 [^logger]: I implemented a proprietary Haskell logger library at my work.
 It is interesting to think about what we want to observe when we FP.
 Standard logger libraries for, say, Java are "object-centric" and will allow configuration options based on which class spilled out info into the log.
 The library I implemented is "data-centric" and allows you to configure what data you want to see.
 FP is about clear inputs and outputs after all.

 _side_note_start
-Side Note: I like to use Haskell because it allows for hybrid development that combines both empirical and formal in ways not possible when using a mainstream PL.
+**Side Note:** I like to use Haskell because it allows for a hybrid development that combines both empirical and formal in ways not possible when using a mainstream PL.
 Here is an "elemental" (from ground up, using only basic language features) implementation of a combinator I find very useful.
 Notice the implementation is just a bunch of equations that use constructors or pattern match: